iExecBlockchainComputing/iexec-doc/taskexecution.rst

 | The `iExec SDK <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ is a CLI (Command Line Interface) tool providing all the commands to interact with the iExec network.
-| As an introduction, go to the `Getting Started`_ section to learn how to manage a task execution.
+| As an introduction, go to the `Quick start`_ section to learn how to manage a task execution.
 For more details, go to `iExec SDK github page <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ to read its full documentation.

-.. _Getting Started: /sdk.html
+.. _Quick start: /quickstart.html

 Using the Marketplace and the Dapp Store